RelationalAI SDK for Go

 }

-database := "my-database"
+database := "my_database"

-engine := "my-engine"
+engine := "my_engine"

-source := "def output[x in {1;2;3}] = x * 2"
+query := "def output[x in {1;2;3}] = x * 2"

 if err != nil {